Which Physics Course is for Me?

 Placement Exam Information

 Credit for Physics 130-1, 2 and Physics 135-1, 2 may be earned by passing a placement exam.
 These exams are offered once a year, before Fall quarter classes begin in September.
-Exams for the 2015-16 academic year was offered on Wednesday, September 16, 2015 from 1-3 pm in Tech L211.
+Exams for the 2016-2017 academic year will be offered on Tuesday, September 13, 2016 from 1-3 pm in Tech L211.

 For more information please contact Dr. Deborah Brown, Director of Placement: firstname.lastname@example.org.